-The trip planner contains upcoming promotions, see your driving time, set destination, go offline and set preferences.
+The trip planner contains upcoming promotions, driving time, set destination, Go offline button, and preferences option.
 On the preferences screen you can on or off UberX or Eats if you are doing both.
 If there is an issue with the app or with your documents, you’ll find the message here.

 Receiving trips and interface (continue)

-Part of the interface, trip-request pop-up allows you to accept or decline trips.
-When you receive a trip request a 30% screen size pop-up displays with a notification sound.
+When you receive a trip-request, a small 30% screen-size windows pops-up.
 Depending on your status, you’ll see certain information on that pop-up.
 The travel time, rider’s rating and the type of service is always there.
 Here is Australia; if a driver’s status is gold, he or she can see the trip direction.
 The pop-up lasts for 10 seconds, and you must accept the trip within that period.
-The decline button is on the top, or sometimes it’s above the pop-up.
+To accept, tap on anywhere on that pop-up.
+The decline button is above the trip request panel.
 If you don’t accept the trip or decline, then it counts towards the account status.
 Depending on your location, you might lose some benefits if you decline and not answer more than you should be.

 Once you have accepted the trip your phone’s screen will be something like this.
-We have the name of the passenger, address, the arrival time etc. We can contact rider and if any issues we can get some help or cancel the ride in the trip menu.
+We have the name of the passenger, address, arrival time, etc. We can contact the passenger and if any issues we can get some help or cancel the ride in the trip menu.
 You can open the trip menu by tapping on the bottom right corner of the bar.
 Furthermore, we can also see additional information and stop new requests in the trip planner.
-The Uber app automatically starts to navigate, but if you want to use a separate app, you can do so in the settings.
+The Uber app automatically starts the navigation, but if you want to use a separate app, you can do so in the settings.

 When we get to pick up the passenger

-When you are close to the destination, the Uber app automatically opens with the trip menu popped-up.
+When you are close to the destination, the Uber app automatically opens with the trip menu.
 The green bar “Start + service type” is there.
 Depending on your location, if the rider doesn’t come within some time, Uber starts to charge them.
-Contacting the rider is easy, and the app comes with a couple of options.
+Contacting the rider is easy, and the app comes with a couple of options, including internet calling, cellular calling, and messaging.
 Depending on the rider’s settings, you might also be able to see their location on the map.
 When all the passengers are in the car, you can swipe that green bar to start the trip.